Conditional Distribution Estimation of Building Characteristics with Diffusion Models for Urban Energy Modeling: Conclusion

 This work demonstrates the potential of a diffusion-based conditional generation model that learns multivariate conditional distributions over complex building characteristics to fill gaps in building characteristics datasets.
 Complete datasets with detailed characteristics at the building-level resolution are essential in studying such fine-grained energy use patterns and developing efficient energy management strategies.
 Our TabDDPM-based generative approach successfully models heterogeneous building attributes in tabular datasets through a single, unified model that generates diverse, realistic values for any number of unknown characteristics conditioned on observed details.
 We present a comprehensive evaluation of our Conditional TabDDPM model, validating its conditional generation capabilities.
 This work provides a pathway to integrate generative frameworks into building energy modeling workflows, ultimately reducing the need for manual expertise in tasks such as data curation.

-\paragraph{Acknowledgments} This work was authored by the National Renewable Energy Laboratory (NREL), operated by Alliance for Sustainable Energy, LLC, for the U.S. Department of Energy (DOE) under Contract No. DE-AC36- 08GO28308.
-This work was supported by the Laboratory Directed Research and Development (LDRD) Program at NREL.
+\paragraph{Acknowledgements} This work was authored by the National Laboratory of the Rockies for the U.S. Department of Energy (DOE), operated under Contract No. DE-AC36-08GO28308.
+This work was supported by the Laboratory Directed Research and Development (LDRD) Program at the National Laboratory of the Rockies.
 The views expressed in the article do not necessarily represent the views of the DOE or the U.S. Government.
 The U.S. Government retains and the publisher, by accepting the article for publication, acknowledges that the U.S. Government retains a nonexclusive, paid-up, irrevocable, worldwide license to publish or reproduce the published form of this work, or allow others to do so, for U.S. Government purposes.
-The research was performed using computational resources sponsored by the Department of Energy's Office of Energy Efficiency and Renewable Energy and located at the National Renewable Energy Laboratory.
+This research was performed using computational resources sponsored by the U.S. Department of Energy's Office of Critical Minerals and Energy Innovation and located at the National Laboratory of the Rockies.